Judaism in pre-Islamic Arabia: Jewish poets

 According to some traditions, Imru al-Qais also converted to Judaism.

 The poetry ascribed to these figures rarely make reference to precise historical details or religious expressions, although some poems ascribed to al-Samaw'al in the Asma'iyyat collection are explicitly religious.
 In addition, al-Jumahi offers very little by way of biography for each of these figures other than to recount popular anecdotes that a few are associated with.
 Al-Isfahani gives more detailed biographical information.
 For example, he says Al-Samaw’al ibn ‘Ādiyā was a native of Tayma (in northwestern Arabia) whose father had ties to the Ghassanids.
 He lived in a family home often called a castle and whose name was al-Ablaq.
 Popular stories described his fidelity and loyalty, such as one where he refuses the surrender of the possessions of Imru' al-Qais to Imru's enemies despite their attempt to besiege his castle.
 Asides from Samaw'al, the only other Jewish poet to earn some renown was al-Rabī‘ ibn Abī l-Ḥuqayq, chief of the Naḍir tribe.
 The earliest sources make no mention of this figure, but only his son Kināna.
 Instead, it is only with the work of al-Isfahani that the exploits of al-Rabī‘ are described.

+Origins of Jewish communities in Arabia

+How Judaism entered Arabia remains controversial.
+Some theories center on migrations that took place after the destruction of the Second Temple during the Jewish–Roman wars or in the aftermath of Persian, Babylonian, or Roman persecutions, but these theories remain speculation.
+Two different accounts of the origins of Arabian Judaism are known from Islamic sources, centering on expulsions during the time of Moses or as a means to escape oppressive Roman governance, though neither account can be verified.

+Relations with Jews outside of the Arabian Peninsula

+Jewish literature outside of Yemen rarely mentions the Jewish community there.
+However, an exception to this can be found in the verses of the contemporary, sixth-century Byzantine Jewish poet named Eleazar beRabbi Qallir.

+However, epigraphs from Palestine and Jordan do reflect communication and knowledge from the Yemenite Jewish community: